 - FCR, PT, Wrist extensors (ECU, ECRB, ECRL), Finger flexors (FPL, FDS, FDP): 1

 - Finger extensors (EDC, EI, EDM): 0.5

 - PL and Thumb extensors and abductors (APB, APL, EPL, EPB): 0.1

 d.
 Contractures released: Joints should be supple.
 In hands, MCP joints must have full passive range of motion.

 e.
 One tendon (donor), one function: Transfer of a single donor tendon to 2 recipients that perform opposing functions across a given joint will result in decreased transfer force, amplitude and efficiency.

 f.
 Adequate excursion: Excursion of donor and recipient muscles should be matched.
-Boyes 3-5-7 rule provides a helpful mnemonic regarding excursion of wrist or finger extensors or flexors.
+Boyes or Smith 3-5-7 rule provides a helpful mnemonic regarding excursion of wrist or finger extensors or flexors.

 g.
 Straight line of pull: Tendon transfer should result in a linear vector of pull to maximize efficiency and minimize potential deforming forces.
 To achieve this, the muscle might have to be dissected free – till close to its origin (taking care not to injure the main nerves and vessels supplying it).
 The plane where it lies (above or below surrounding muscles) may also need to be changed.

 h.
 Tissue equilibrium: The transferred tendons should lie in a healthy bed of tissue with no edema, inflammation, or scarring.
 If the bed is scarred, it should be excised and covered with flap earlier.

 We can also use another mnemonic: 13 S